Veg Christmas Dinner & Wine Ideas

 Champagne Fleury Blanc de Noirs … Multiple award-winning and long-term favourite with Vintage Roots customers.
 As stylish as it is delicious.

-Chenin Blanc is a white wine that has a good affinity with root vegetables, particularly when they’re roasted.
-Another white wine that has good texture and is very vegan food friendly is the lees-aged Verdejo / Sauvignon Blanc blend from Spain.
+Another white wine that has good texture and is very vegan food friendly is this lees-aged Verdejo / Sauvignon Blanc blend from Spain.

 Pinot Noir is another grape that can have the sort of earthy, fungal notes that make it good with vegan dishes.
 We love the irresistible Walnut Block Pinot Noir.